Overlap locking and non-perturbative effects in spin glasses: Abstract

 \section{Abstract}

 We study the phenomenon of the locking of the order parameter (or synchronization) in spin glasses at low temperatures.
 When two systems with independent disorders are coupled, their overlaps become similar.
 A crucial question is how this effect depends on the strength of the coupling between the two systems.
-Non-perturbative phenomena are present when $1 \ll \Delta H \ll N$, being $\Delta H$ the coupling Hamiltonian and $N$ the size of the system.
-In this intermediate-coupling region, the effect is related to finite-size free-energy corrections and to the correlations in the Dyson hierarchical spin glass, a model that mimics the physics of finite-dimensional systems.
+Non-perturbative phenomena are present when $1 \ll \Delta H \ll N$, being $\Delta H$ the coupling Hamiltonian and $N$ the system size.
+In this intermediate-coupling region, the effect is related to finite-size free-energy corrections in mean-field spin-glass models and to correlations in the Dyson hierarchical spin glass, a model that mimics the physics of finite-dimensional systems.
 We study this phenomenon in the mean-field approach, both analytically and numerically, and we finally compute the critical exponents for finite-volume corrections in mean-field theory and for the decay of correlations in the Dyson hierarchical model.